ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ```
 {: pre}

-### Step 5.2: Renaming corresponding consumer group IDs
+### Step 3.2: Renaming corresponding consumer group IDs
 {: #renamegroupid}

-You can translate consumer offsets between your source and target instance with Mirror Maker using two scenarios.
+By default, Mirror maker will not modify consumer group IDs when mirroring to the target cluster.
+However Event Streams allows you to modify group IDs data using two scenarios outlined below.
+Group ID patterns are applied after the any prefix / suffix has been removed and before any prefix / suffix has been added.

 ### Scenario 1: Renaming group ID by removing the old prefix/suffix and adding a new prefix/suffix
 {: #renamegroupid_1}